If you’re being treated unfairly for blowing the whistle, get in touch with us today. Call 0808 164 0808 or request a call back.

 What does the law say regarding whistleblowing legislation?

-Whistleblowing legislation applies to both employees and workers.
-This means that unlike most unfair dismissal claims, the requirement for two years’ continuous service in order to bring a claim for whistleblowing is not necessary.
+Whistleblowing legislation applies to both employees and workers and unlike most unfair dismissal claims, the requirement for two years’ continuous service in order to bring a claim for whistleblowing is not necessary.

 Do whistleblowers have legal protection?

-To qualify for legal protection, whistleblowers must prove that the disclosure is in the public interest.
+As mentioned above, to qualify for whistleblower protection, you must prove that the disclosure is in the public interest.
 This is a complex test and it is assessed on a case-by-case basis.

-If you speak to one of our employment experts, they may be able to advise you about whether you will have the right to claim compensation for negative consequences, which you may suffer as a result of making your whistleblowing disclosure.
+If you speak to one of our employment experts, they may be able to advise you about whether you will have the right to claim compensation for whistleblowing in the workplace.
 Contact us today.

-Typical consequences that may arise from you whistleblowing include:
+Typical consequences that may arise from you blowing the whistle could include:

-If an employee suffers disadvantages as a result of whistleblowing, they can claim compensation for any detriment up to the point of dismissal, but injury to feelings cannot be claimed as compensation.
-If an employee is dismissed from their employment as a direct result of the whistleblowing, they will be entitled to claim uncapped compensation for loss of earnings.
+If you are dismissed from your employment as a direct result of the whistleblowing, you will be entitled to claim uncapped compensation for loss of earnings.

 What should I do if I have witnessed wrongdoing?

-If you believe you have witnessed, or become aware of serious wrongdoing in your workplace, it is natural to assess your options before telling anyone about it.
+Before making a whistleblowing claim, if you believe you have witnessed, or become aware of serious wrongdoing in your workplace, it is only natural to assess your options before telling anyone about it.

 You may be concerned about the following things: